Beyond the Surface: Enhancing LLM-as-a-Judge Alignment with Human via Internal Representations: Addition Experimental Results

 \section{Addition Experimental Results}

 In this section, Figure~\ref{fig:direct_vs_reasoning} shows the comparison of the performance of different scoring methods across models on direct and reasoning conditions.
 Figure~\ref{fig:qwens-reasoning} shows the comparison of spearman correlation coefficients for Qwen2.5 models across FLASK, HelpSteer and BIGGen Bench Using Vanilla Score, E-Score, and \mname(w. tuning) under the reasoning condition.
-We present the Spearman correlation coefficients of \mname and other baselines for LLaMA3.1-8B-Instruct, Mistral-7B-Instruct-v0.3, and Mistral-Small-24B-Instruct on Flask, HelpSteer, and BiGGen Bench, as shown in Table~\ref{table:additional results}.
 In Table~\ref{table:pearson results}, we present the Pearson correlation coefficients for all models, including \mname and other baselines, on the Flask, HelpSteer, and BiGGen Bench.